 - Physical Activity – Promote use of stairs, use of cycles within the campus.
 Provide walk paths within the campus.
 Hold annual sports competitions and encourage employees to play team-sports after work.

-- Work Life Balance – have a work‐life balance policy.
+- Work Life Balance – Provide a work‐life balance policy.
 Offer flextime to all employees.
-No fixed work day start and end times.
-Lights out after hours to be considered appropriate.
+No fixed workday start and end times.
+Lights-out after hours to be considered appropriate.